 18. Know the Difference Between Big Problems and Small Challenges

 Do you know one of those people who take the smallest problem and make it a huge problem?
-For example, you’re talking to your sister on her cell while she’s driving home from work, and she’s complaining about not being home.
+For example, you’re talking to a friend on her cell while she’s driving home from work, and she’s complaining about not being home.
 Well… That’s where you’re going, aren’t you?
 Don’t be one of those people who complain just to complain, it puts too much unnecessary strain on you and others, and is a breeding ground for negativity.
 Checkout: How To Stop Making A Big Deal Out of Your Problems.

 Checkout: 15 Ways to Cozy Up for Winter